How To Soften Water In A Home Aquarium Or Fishbowl? (5 Easy Peasy Methods)

 Determine the Specific Gravity of your water

 Using a refractometer, you can calculate the SG of your water.
 Refractometers are inexpensive and easy to operate.
-They work by comparing the index of refraction between two liquids, usually air and water.
+They compare the refraction index between two liquids, usually air and water.
 By calculating the difference in the indices of refraction, you can determine the density of the liquid being measured.

 Test with soap suds